Digital Voice Transceiver Project

 Future Directions:

-The most likely direction is a re-spin of the board to add more user inputs like a key pad as well as split the RF section onto another board.
-This would be a more modular approach and allow a simple CMX589A modem chip to be used to interface to non-Icom FM radios.
+The most likely direction is a re-spin of the board to add more user inputs like a key pad as well as split the RF section onto another board and add preamp and PA.

 Another output from this project will be a more detailed low level D-Star format description and open source code that others can use or build upon for their own projects.